parodos-dev/serverless-workflows/experimental-e2e-tests-on-ubuntu-vm/readme.md

+The purpose of this effort is to simulate the behavior of CI pipeline which performs end to end tests on workflows when we raise PR.
+Thus instead of checking if the workflow end to end tests are passing on github, we can use a simple Ubuntu VM and run scripts to see if the tests are passing.

 ## Prerequisites
 - An available Ubuntu Server 24.04 LTS VM with specs equivalent to AWS' t3.2xlarge specifications

 ## Testing MTAv6.2.2 workflow
 - Clone the serverless-workflows repo which includes the code to ci tests